SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/Databases/Indexing_database/Elasticsearch/storage_per_DMA/Profile_migration_to_elastic.md

 >
 > - Always be extremely careful when using this tool, as it can have far-reaching consequences on the functionality of your DataMiner System.
 > - All Profile Manager instances in the cluster will keep working during the migration.
 But any creates/updates done during the migration will no longer be migrated.
-> - After migration the storage type will still be XML, to switch to Elastic, press the *Start using Elastic* button.
+> - After migration the storage type will still be XML, to switch to indexing database storage, press the *Start using Elastic* button.

 1. Connect to the DMS using the *SLNetClientTest* tool: